Added Security With Federated User Authentication

 Now those same documents have been digitized, moving from microfiche readers and floppy discs to online content.

-But regardless of the output method, the expected result is still the same — constituents want answers and they want it now.
-With a federated authentication platform, the GovHub platform will be adaptable for potential future security issues.
+But regardless of the output method, the expected result is still the same — constituents want answers and they want them now.
+By using federated authentication, GovHub will be adaptable for potential future security issues.